nishchalkj/Customer-Statement-Processor/README.md

 # Customer Statement Processor
 Customer statement processor project

-#Introduction
+## Introduction

-This application receives monthly delivery of customer statement records in JSON format as a POST data and returns response based on various Validations.
+This application receives monthly delivery of customer statement records in JSON format as a POST data and returns response based on various validations.
 Please find the below table for JSON input and Validations for that.

-#JSON input fields
+#JSON input fields:

 | Field                  | Description                                      |
 |------------------------|------------------------------------------------- |